Trump Security Costs Spike: $60 Million Extra Requested To Protect Trump Family

 Documents show that almost half of the funds, $26.8 million, would pay for the security of President Trump’s family and penthouse home at Trump Tower in New York City; $33 million is calculated for travel expenses for “the president, vice president and other visiting heads of state.”

 The Trump security costs are staggering for the Secret Service’s fiscal 2018 budget.
-Secret Service agents are tasked with protecting and traveling with President Trump’s large family as well as guarding First Lady Melania Trump and 11-year-old son, Barron, in New York.
+Secret Service agents are tasked with protecting and traveling with President Trump’s large family as well as guarding First Lady Melania Trump and 11-year-old son Barron in New York.

 Taxpayers have grown weary of President Trump traveling to Mar-a-Lago in Florida most weekends.
 Reports indicate that the average cost is $3 million a weekend for him to fly to his “winter White House.”